 Details of the types of ‘bonus points’ commonly available to applicants can be found on our StepUp to Curtin page.

 ATAR and selection rank profile for those offered places wholly or partly on the basis of ATAR in the most recent intake period

 View data on the ATAR and selection rank profile of offers made from the most recent intake period.

 Essential WACE courses

-Desirable WACE coursesMathematics 3C/3D or Mathematics: Specialist 3C/3D
+Desirable WACE coursesMathematics Methods ATAR or Mathematics Specialist ATAR

-Those who have completed a Diploma or Advanced Diploma of Building and Construction from Central TAFE may receive recognition of prior learning equivalent to one year (200 credit points).
+Those who have completed a Diploma or Advanced Diploma of Building and Construction from Central TAFE may receive recognition of prior learning up to 200 credit points.

 Fees for Australian and New Zealand students